nickgravelyn/serena/README.md

 Fast and lightweight static site server for local development.
 Because sometimes the best website is just a directory of files.

 Run `serena` in your terminal of choice to serve your current directory as a website at `localhost:3000`.
 Serena automatically refreshes your browser any time a file in the directory changes so iterating on your website is super fast.
+You can also pass a directory path or change the port if you need to: `serena some/other/directory --port 8080`.
+Run `serena --help` for full details on options.

 ## Installing